Whatever else it is, biblical studies is about the Bible.

 The readings are designed to be short enough to complete in Hebrew or Greek if you’re able without taking too much time out of your day.
 This way, you have a good way of keeping up with your languages.
-But of course, you’re welcome to read along in a translation as well.
+But the reading plan will work just as well if you use a translation.

-To get started, just complete the form below and indicate you’d like to receive the daily Bible readings.
+To get started, complete the form below, and indicate you’d like to receive the daily Bible readings.
 You’ll get an email delivering those to you.
 Then you’ll be ready to pick up in the biblical text where we are also.
-Looking forward to reading with you!

 Disclaimer: The views expressed on this site are my own and do not necessarily reflect those of any other person(s) or institution(s).